Meet the Authors

 Philadelphia Museum of Art Research Project

-Ninth graders select a Medieval or Renaissance artwork or artifact to study at the Philadelphia Museum of Art.
+Ninth graders select an Asian, Middle Eastern, Medieval or Renaissance artwork or artifact to study at the Philadelphia Museum of Art.
 Over the course of the school year, museum curators guide our students as they research the history, cultural milieu and technique that inform the art or artifact they have chosen.
 On a Saturday morning in late spring, students present their research to a public audience of parents, peers, faculty and museum guests.

 U.S. Holocaust Memorial Museum Study